acmoune/product-reviewer/README.md

 docker container run -d --name proreviewer -p 3000:3000 -p 9000:9000 proreviewer:beta
 ```

 That is it!
-If everything went well are all the configurations are corrects, you should access the application on **http//localhost:3000**
+If everything went well and all the configurations are corrects, you should access the application on **http//localhost:3000**

 Do not hesitate to open an issue if needed.